 The aim of these projects is simple.
 To take steps towards securing social integration, employment and financial independence for the migrants, by helping them develop basic skills and key competences.
 The methodology used to support the entrepreneurship evolution of the immigrants has been developed by the iED and other experienced organizations on sensitive matters like the migration phenomenon.

-This project focused on women living in remote rural areas and facing limited choices as far as their professional integration is concerned.
+This project focused on Gender Equality and on women living in remote rural areas and facing limited choices as far as their professional integration is concerned.
 Through consultation, networking and project exploitation activities, women that already own a business and women that wished to become entrepreneurs had the opportunity to enhance and strengthen their knowledge, but also their professional standing, something closely interlinked with their social status and professional development.

 The Institute of Entrepreneurship Development, continues its hard work on gender equality in all its forms by constantly implementing new projects on the field.